namhyung/uftrace/doc/uftrace-dump.md

 :   Show hex dump of data as well

 \--sample-time=*TIME*
 :   Apply sampling time when generating output for --flame-graph.
-By default it
+By default, it
     tries to find a period from 1 usec to 1 sec where it keeps the total number of samples under 1 million (in a single-threaded program).
 You can override the sampling time with this option explicitly.
 Note that functions which